 Kids cannot remember.
 So much of learning is based on pattern recognition.
 Words have letters in specific orders – giving words with specific meanings.
 If you can’t remember the pattern – you cannot recognise it.
 Language and especially the written word becomes a meaningless collection of unintelligible scrawlings.

-It gets sad when you see kids try and try and try.
+It gets sad when you see kids try and try and try - for hours.
 Yet you rapidly come to the realisation that you (yourself) could look at a list of spelling the night before for 3 minutes and get them all right the next day at school.
-Whereas another child can spend 2 hours trying to learn the same list of words – and get them all wrong the next day at school, (in a spelling test).
+Whereas the affected child can spend 2 hours trying to learn the same list of words – and get them all wrong the next day at school, (in a spelling test).

 All these things happen for a reason.
+Memory is damaged.
 And the mechanism of memory loss can be controlled with basic therapy.